 During the denial stage: "There's no way I could be gifted!"

 Immediately following the "Big Bang" moment of giftedness discovery, many of my clients want to just shy away from the topic of giftedness altogether.
 They insist, “there’s no way I could be gifted!” or dismiss the necessity of the question – “If I’m gifted, what does it really matter?”
 In part, they don’t yet know just how important this realization is for their accuracy of self-understanding and perception of others; and in part, it is daunting to identify with something rare and not yet very well understood or appreciated in conventional social circles.
 But, as I remind my clients during this stage, burying your head in the sand does not make truths go away.
 Just like you deserve to know about your body and your world, you deserve to understand your mind and know how to use it for your own good.

-The benefit to working with a gifted coach during this stage is that your coach has already successfully navigated through the process, and has developed strategies which help you overcome denial in constructive, healthy and efficient ways.
-Talking with your coach about your discoveries helps provide validation and clarification about what you are discovering about giftedness and helps you overcome the imposter syndrome that often accompanies the denial stage.
-Having a trusted partner in this process can help you stay present with the emotions that surge into your awareness as you overcome your denial; your coach can then help you find creative ways to express and channel those emotions, so that you can liberate yourself toward self-discovery.
+People also benefit from working with a gifted coach or mentor during this stage, because is your coach or mentor has already successfully navigated through the discovery process, and has developed strategies which help you overcome denial in constructive, healthy and efficient ways.
+They keep you from wasting more time not knowing who you are.
+Talking with your coach about your discoveries helps provide validation and clarification about what you are discovering about giftedness in your life, and helps you overcome the imposter syndrome that often accompanies the denial stage.
+Having a trusted partner in this process can help you stay present with the emotions that surge into your awareness as you overcome your denial; your coach or mentor can then help you find creative ways to express and channel those emotions, so that you can liberate yourself toward self-discovery.

 During the excitement stage: “This explains so much of my life!”